Successful Job Interview in English

 5. Stay fluent

 Learn to describe words you don’t know as professionally and confidently as you can.
-Don’t let the fact that you don’t know a word disturb the flow of the conversation in the interview.
+This ability signals composure and strategic communication.
+Importantly, do not let allow vocabulary gaps to disrupt the flow of the conversation in the job interview.

-And now – good luck for your job interview!
+And now – good luck for your job interview in english!

-Die gängigen Fragen in Vorstellungsgesprächen kennt jeder.
-Doch gerade Executives müssen sich auch spontan auf unerwartete Fragen einstellen.
-Der Zweck: Sie aus der Komfortzone zu locken.
+Die gängigen Fragen in Job Interviews kennt jeder.
+Doch gerade Executives müssen sich auch spontan auf kritische Interview-Fragen einstellen, die sie aus der Komfortzone locken wollen.
 Wie Sie souverän reagieren, erfahren Sie im

 Interview mit Claus Verfürth